include-what-you-use/include-what-you-use/README.md

 > * `clang-<version>`
 >
 > Packaging for other platforms will likely be subtly different.

+### How to build ###

+We assume you already have compiled LLVM and Clang libraries on your system, either via packages for your platform or built from source.

 To set up an environment for building: